Building a Custom Toolbar for the WPF HTML Editor

 Compact four-button WPF HTML Editor toolbar embedded inside a single ERP sales-order row, replacing the full factory toolbar for a tight-fitting host.

-Her XAML defines her own bare ToolBar directly above the editing surface, sized exactly to her design tokens.
+Define your own ToolBar directly above the editing surface, sized to your own design:

 <Grid>